Monitor specific strings in CloudWatch Logs!

 ⑥-④: Set the conditions and click [Next]

-⑥-⑤: Specify the topic you created and click [Next]
+⑥-⑤: Select the topic you created and click [Next]

-⑥-⑥: Enter the created alarm name and click [Next]
+⑥-⑥: Enter the name of the alarm you created and click [Next]

 ⑥-⑦: If there are no problems with the settings, click [Create alarm]

-⑦-①: Output a log containing a specific string to the specified log file on the server as a test.
+⑦-①: As a test, output a log containing a specific string to a specified log file on the server

-Since *messages is specified, the looger command is used, but anything that can output logs will do.
+*Since messages is specified, we are using the logger command, but anything that can output a log will do

 logger "ERROR"

-⑦-③: Check whether you have received an email regarding the alarm.
+⑦-③: Check if you have received an email regarding the alarm

-*If the alarm email is delivered to your email address, the process is complete.
+*If the alarm email has been sent to your email address, the process is complete

 summary

-When monitoring strings on AWS, you can easily use CloudWatch, so please try using it for operational monitoring!
+When monitoring strings in AWS, you can easily do so by using CloudWatch, so be sure to try using it for operational monitoring!

-In addition to email, notifications can also be sent to Slack, Teams, and Chatwork.
-I wrote about how to set it up in my previous blog, so please check it out if you are interested!
+In addition to email, you can also send notifications to Slack, Teems, and Chatwork.
+I wrote about how to set this up in my previous blog, so if you're interested, check it out!

 thank you very much!